 You are experiencing sweet satisfaction knowing that your taxes were filed on time.
-That is, until you realize that you took a deduction when you did not qualify for it, or forgot to claim an important tax credit that could save you hundreds of dollars ... or until Congress suddenly resurrects some expired tax breaks, as it recently did, less than two months after the Tax Cuts and Jobs Act (TCJA) became law.
+That is, until you realize that you took a deduction when you did not qualify for it, or forgot to claim an important tax credit that could save you hundreds of dollars ... or until Congress suddenly resurrects some expired tax breaks, as it did in 2018, less than two months after the Tax Cuts and Jobs Act (TCJA) became law.

 There is no need to panic — simply amend your tax return in a timely matter using IRS Form 1040X.
 This form is used to make corrections in income, deductions or credits, number of exemptions, filing status, or health care coverage (insurance) status per the Affordable Care Act.
 It can also be used to capture issues from up to three years prior, such as claiming a retroactive refundable credit.
 "If you're outside of the three-year window, even if you way overpaid your tax, the government gets to keep that money," warns Betterment Head of Tax Eric Bronnenkant.

 Other situations, such as receiving a corrected Form 1095-A from the Health Insurance Marketplace, may need to be captured on a Form 1040X depending on the effect it has on your tax return (in other words, whether or not the change disqualified you from taking a tax credit that you claimed on your initial return).

 Form 1040X should not be used for items such as math errors or missing forms.
 The IRS will correct math errors and send you a request if any missing form is needed to process your return.
 1040X also does not apply to requesting refunds of penalties or interest or adding to taxes that you have already paid.
 In that case, Form 843, "Claim for Refund and Request for Abatement," applies.
 If you are unsure about when to use 1040X, look over the instructions for details.